ABM

 • Sales Alignment is Easier

 ABM is perhaps one of the most efficient ways to align sales and marketing.
-This is primarily due to the fact that the marketer running an ABM program operates with a mindset very similar to sales—thinking in terms of accounts and how to target them, bring them to the table, and generate revenue from them.
+This is primarily because the ABM program marketer operates with a mindset very similar to sales—thinking about accounts and how to target them, bring them to the table, and generate revenue from them.

 • 75% of customers say they prefer personalised offers - Research according to Aberdeen